 An illness forced me to pause — and led me toward a deeper connection with nature and with myself.
 In a world shaped by speed and distraction, I began to notice things more consciously again: the scent of trees, the light filtering through the branches, the cool forest floor beneath my feet.
 Things that are always there, yet so easy to lose touch with.

 On my walks, I started bringing my camera with me more and more often, and slowly began to see my surroundings through new eyes.
+I seek perspectives that free the familiar from cliché and create space for new ways of seeing.
 With this renewed closeness to nature, my connection to photography deepened as well.
 Traits long perceived as weaknesses revealed themselves as strengths: my sensitivity, my dreamlike nature, and my intuitive feeling for moods and subtle nuances.

 Photography teaches me patience and, above all, surrender.
 In nature, nothing can be forced — not the light, not the moment, not the presence of a wild animal.
 The strongest images often emerge when I let go of control and fully immerse myself in the present moment.